When does summer start?

-How do we define the seasons?
+When is the first day of summer?
 It depends on whether you are referring to the astronomical or meteorological summer.

-When we talk about the beginning of summer or any other season, we are usually talking about the day in our calendars that mark this date.
-This usually refers to the astronomical seasons which are a result of the Earth's axis and orbit around the sun.
-However, at the Met Office we often use a meteorological definition of the seasons.
+Usually when we talk about the first day of summer we are referring to the astronomical summer which is defined by the Earth's axis and orbit around the sun.
+However, at the Met Office we also mark the beginning of a 'meteorological summer'.

 The meteorological seasons consists of splitting the seasons into four periods made up of three months each.
 These seasons are split to coincide with our Gregorian calendar making it easier for meteorological observing and forecasting to compare seasonal and monthly statistics.
 By the meteorological calendar, spring starts on 1 March.